 If the examiner gives you an instruction which you are unsure about, ask them to repeat it.

-To help the candidate understand where they are going the examiner may show them a diagram - to see an example of a diagram CLICK HERE.
 It doesn't matter if the candidate doesn't remember every direction, or if they go the wrong way - that can happen to the most experienced drivers.
 Independent driving is not a test of the candidates orientation and navigation skills, it is about being capable of making their own decisions whilst driving, about their route and how to safely navigate that route without prompts - this includes deciding when it's safe and appropriate to ask for confirmation about where they are going.

 When taking the independent driving test: